Educa-chatterbox – Surprise chocolates

 Greet children with a glass of milk and begin a discussion related to the theme.
 Ask children if they have ever eaten chocolate.
 Do they prefer white, brown, or black chocolate?
 Do they know different ways to enjoy chocolate?
 Where does chocolate come from?
 How is chocolate made?

-(Open educa-decorate-Chocolate) Print, laminate, and cut out.
-Decorate your walls with the illustrations or hang some from the ceiling.
+(Open educa-decorate-Chocolate factory) Print, laminate, and cut out.
+Decorate your walls with the illustrations or hang some from the ceiling to set the mood for the theme.

-The pictures may be used as a memory game or to spark a conversation with your group.
-Use them to decorate your daycare or a specific thematic corner.
-(Open picture game-Chocolate) Print, laminate, and store in a Ziploc bag or in your thematic bin.
+(Open picture game-Chocolate factory) Use the pictures to decorate your daycare or to spark a conversation with your group.
+Print, laminate, and store the pictures in a Ziploc bag or in your thematic bin.

-The word flashcards may be used to spark a conversation with your group, in your reading and writing corner, or to identify your thematic bins.
-(Open word flashcards-Chocolate) mold, cocoa bean, cocoa, milk, dark chocolate, white chocolate, chocolate fountain, box, fondue, truffles, hot chocolate, chocolate bar.
+Use the flashcards to spark a conversation with your group, in your reading and writing corner, or to identify your thematic bins.
+(Open word flashcards-Chocolate factory) (Open giant word flashcards-Chocolate factory) Print. mold, chocolate factory, cocoa, milk, dark chocolate, white chocolate, chocolate fountain, box, fondue, truffles, hot chocolate, chocolate bar

 (Open chocolate path) Print the different illustrations and laminate them.
 Secure the illustrations to the floor to create paths leading to the most frequently visited areas within the daycare.
 Children can follow the paths whenever they go from one area to another.